 The big-kid area is on a wood chip base and has a large play structure for older kids with plenty of ways to hang and climb.
-There’s the Bongo bridge which is always nice and dangerous (and the only thing I’ve ever hurt myself on), ladders, rungs, overhead hand sliders, steps, and cool steep slides.
+There’s the Bongo bridge which is always nice and dangerous (and the only thing where I’ve ever hurt myself), ladders, rungs, overhead hand sliders, steps, and cool steep slides.
 Nearby are adult swings, an adaptive swing (no harness), and some stand-up spinners.
-Unfortunately some twits have spray painted some lively words on some of the equipment, so hopefully that gets erased soon.

 Things to note:

--The park to the north of Avenue Fielding has a football field and running track, as well as a dog run which you can find info and rules for HERE.
+-The park to the north of Avenue Fielding has a football field and running track, as well as a dog run.

--There is a pool and lovely looking splash pad at the corner of Kensington and Biermans, you can get all the info on the city’s website HERE or call 514 872-1125 .
+-There is a pool and lovely looking splash pad at the corner of Kensington and Biermans, you can get all the info on the city’s website or call 514 872-1125.